 If you love to work out and help others stay in shape, you could have a promising future as a personal fitness trainer.
-But don't be blinded by the prospect of earning $60 an hour to exercise: Becoming a successful personal trainer requires education, personality and diligence.
+But don’t be blinded by the prospect of earning $60 an hour to exercise: If you’re wondering how to become a personal trainer, know that it requires education, personality, and diligence.

 Personal training is one of the most popular career options among fitness workers, a category in which job demand is expected to increase by 10% from 2016 to 2024, faster than the average for all occupations, according to the U.S. Department of Labor.
 Certification costs can also be pretty reasonable: expect to pay about $199 to $1,999, depending upon the organization you choose.
-So, it seems the time is now to enter the world of personal training, but is this career choice right for you?
+So, it seems the time is now become a personal trainer, but is this career choice right for you?